alfab3/PhysicsNotes/Physics Notes/Classical Mechanics/Newtonian Dynamics/Newton's Laws of Motion/Newton's Laws of Motion.md

 Also refered to as the principle of [[Inertia]]

 Second law
-The rate of change of [[momentum]] of a body over time is directly proportional to the force applied, and occurs in the same direction as the applied force
+The rate of change of [[Classical Mechanics/Conservation Laws/Momentum]] of a body over time is directly proportional to the force applied, and occurs in the same direction as the applied force
 $$
 \vec{F}=\frac{d\vec{p}}{dt}
 $$